chemerisuk/better-xhr/README.md

 =========================
 > Better abstraction for XMLHttpRequest

-The goal for the project is to create simple to use, light-weight and `Promise`-based implementation for the AJAX.
+The goal for the project is to create simple to use, lightweight and `Promise`-based implementation for working with AJAX.

 ## API